GetTerminus/convox-off-cluster-builder/README.md

   - cd ./scratch
   - convox build --app=<your app name>
 ```
-It picks up the image that has been built and pushed by the previous **convox-build-off-cluster** tool.
-The **convox** tool picks up the image and turns it into a release.
+The `convox build...` command picks up the image that has been built and pushed by the previous `convox-build-off-cluster` tool and turns it into a release.